LDonn32/pands-weekly-tasks/README.md

 # Add a legend to the function plot.
 plt.legend(loc='upper left' )
 ```
-I save the histogram and plot as a PNG using plt.save fig. Note: I had to change the flow of plt.show() and plt.savefig().
+I save the histogram and plot as a PNG using plt.save fig. I refer to information on [matplotlib.org](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.savefig.html) for this.
+Note: I had to change the flow of plt.show() and plt.savefig().
 If I ran plt.show() first, the saved file would come up blank.
 They were interferring with each other.
 So I have plt.savefig() come first.

 ```
 # Save the histogram and plot.
 plt.savefig('plottask.png')

 ```
-Using subplots means that the graps could overlap at the axis, title etc. I use tight_layout() function to prevent any overlap and keep the grap looking tidy.
+Using subplots means that the graps could overlap at the axis, title etc. I researched the tight_layout() function on [Geeksforgeeks.org](https://www.geeksforgeeks.org/matplotlib-pyplot-tight_layout-in-python/) and use it to prevent any overlap and keep the grap looking tidy.
 Then I use plt.show() to show the graph.
 ```
 # Adjust layout to avoid any overlap of the histogram or plot.
 plt.tight_layout()

 # Display the plots.
+# This will open a window showing the plots.
 plt.show()
 ```

-## Rescourses:
+## Additional Rescourses:

 **Information on Histograms, particularly useful for information on the Horizontal and Vertical axis.**